Relieve Tooth Pain and Decay with Root Canals

 If bacteria reach the soft dental pulp at the core of your tooth, the infection can travel down the roots, spread to adjoining teeth, and wear down the supporting jawbone.
 If the tooth infection is left untreated, extraction and replacement may ultimately be necessary.
 Luckily, a root canal treatment will help eliminate infection at its source and re-establish oral health and function.

-Most of us have a false belief that a root canal treatment is harrowing.
-On the contrary, it is much more comfortable than suffering from a toothache.
-Additionally, as the pulp's sensitive nerves are removed during the procedure, you can expect instant relief.
+Most of us have a false belief that a root canal treatment is a painful experience.
+On the contrary, it’s much more comfortable than suffering from a toothache.
+Additionally, as the pulp's sensitive nerves are removed during the endodontic procedure, you can expect instant relief.

 You may need a root canal procedure if you have: